Homemade Electrolytes for Dogs: Easy, Safe Recipes

 How to Prepare and Use It:

-Start by pouring the clean liquid into a mixing bowl or large measuring cup.
-Add the sweetener and the seasoning.
-Stir the mixture thoroughly until everything has completely dissolved.
+Begin by pouring clean, filtered liquid into a mixing bowl or large measuring cup.
+Add natural sweetener along with light seasoning.
+Stir patiently until everything blends evenly and no trace of granules remains.

-Once it’s blended, pour it into a clean bowl or bottle and let it come to room temperature.
-Offer just a few spoonfuls at a time to your furry companion—especially if they’ve been feeling under the weather or recovering from physical exertion.
+Once the mixture is uniform, transfer it into a clean bowl or bottle and allow it to settle at room temperature.
+Offer only a few spoonfuls at a time—especially if your furry pal has been tired, queasy, or recovering after an active day.

 Recipe 2: Bone Broth Electrolyte Drink